AMD vs Intel: Which Should be Your First Gaming CPU?

 |Core X Enthusiast Level||Core/Thread||Base||TB Speed||TDP||Socket||Price||Graphics|

-If your goal is to try and push a CPU as fast as it’ll go, Intel’s Core line wins out over AMD’s Ryzen.
+Before AMD's newest line of 3rd gen Ryzen chips, if your goal was to try and push a CPU as fast as it’ll go, Intel’s Core line wins out over AMD’s Ryzen.
 Your base clock speeds are lower, but when Turbo Boost takes over you see significant increases in speed.
+However, Ryzen has bridged the gap considerably.

 As the case is with the AMD Ryzen line, the core line offers an excellent range of processors to choose from.
 They offer both budget and enthusiast-friendly CPUs.